AlfredDobradi/twitch-graph/README.md

 # Twitch-graph

-Just a simple parser I wrote to pass time.

 ## What does it do?

 Parses channel followers from Twitch API, then saves the channel, followers and their relationship (which is currently only :FOLLOW) in Neo4j